Ragura/dinkcreference/docs/guide/variables.md

 # Variables

 A variable is a word that stores a number.
 This word must always start with an ampersand `&` symbol.
 The number must be in the range −2,147,483,648 to +2,147,483,647.
-There is a limit of 249 local and global variables active at any given time.
+There is a limit of 249 concurrent local and global variables active at any one time.

+<VersionInfo yedink="0.95+">The concurrent local and global variable limit is 500</VersionInfo>

 Each variable must be declared to some extent, and variables can have several mathematical [operations](#operations) performed on them.
 While variables can only store numbers, sometimes these numbers have a [type](#variable-types) with a deeper meaning.